A Game About Water

 The game is about as annoying as many Android games these days.

 Overall Happy Glass is a very fun Android game.
 The main issues the game has is the number of ads it shows.
-The game is slightly above average when compared to some other Android games though.
+The game is above average when compared to some other Android games though.

 Happy Glass is a game about moving water.